risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 from the pod, read /etc/resolv.conf file ``# cat /etc/resolv.conf``

-from the pod, test kubernetes dns service operation ``# nslookup kubernetes.default``
+from the pod, test Kubernetes DNS service operation ``# nslookup kubernetes.default``

-verify json output of the service ``kubectl get svc hostnames -o json``
+verify JSON output of the service ``kubectl get svc hostnames -o json``

-see endpoints (here three for threee pods) for the service: ``kubectl get ep``
+see endpoints (here three for three pods) for the service: ``kubectl get ep``

-bypass service and communicate with each infividual pod directly
+bypass service and communicate with each individual pod directly

 ``wget -qO- $ip-address:port``